-Beginning July 16, 2022, those in crisis or in need of assistance may dial 988, the new three-digit dialing code to immediately be connected with the National Suicide & Crisis Lifeline OR you may still call 1-800-273-TALK.
+Those in crisis or in need of assistance may dial 988, the new three-digit dialing code to immediately be connected with the National Suicide & Crisis Lifeline OR you may still call 1-800-273-TALK.

 Something to look out for when concerned that a person may be suicidal is a change in behavior or the presence of entirely new behaviors.
 It is additionally important to take note of behavioral changes that occur after a trauma, loss or major life changes.
 Often warning signs present themselves in the way a person talks, behaves or expresses their mood.

 ARTICLE: Signs a Child Might be Suicidal - Child Mind Institute

 ARTICLE: What to Do if You're Worried About Suicide - Child Mind Institute